nukage/wp-theme-install-script/README.md

             - /qntm-blocks.php - Includes for blocks
             - /qntm-modules.php - Includes for modules
             - /blocks/
-                - /block1/
+                - /block1/index.php - Much like plugins, each folder should have its own index.php to enqueue its own code.
                 - /block2/
             - /modules/ - any re-usable code that is not a block
                 - /module1/
                 - /module2/
-            - /repo/ - Repo's are cached here.
+            - /repo/ - The full repo's are cached here.
+'Clean up' option removes this folder.
                 - /blocks
                 - /modules
     - /functions.php - On creation of qntm-blocks.php or qntm-modules.php, an include will be added here.